 10 to 11:30 a.m. -- Fun With Science: Students participate in experiments performed by a Lab scientist to reinforce basic concepts about electricity, chemistry, density, air pressure and states of matter.

 The Fun With Science Field Trip is extremely popular, and reservations fill up fast.
-To request a date, please complete and return the reservation form.
-You will be contacted to confirm a date.
+Visit the web to request field trip dates for either Aug.-Dec. or Jan.-June.
 For more information, please email superscience [at] llnl.gov.